 It’s always nice to know you’re loved or wanted.
 When someone’s depressed, they may feel the exact opposite.

-The purpose of this is to simply acknowledge that you realize how hard it is for them.
+The purpose is simply to acknowledge that you realize how hard it is for them.
 Acknowledging how hard depression and its symptoms can be can help them feel seen.

 It’s a good reminder that you’re listening, you see them, and you’re here to help them cope.

-7. I’m really sorry you’re going through this.
-I’m here for you if you need me.
+7. I’m really sorry you’re going through this, and I’m here for you if you need me

 Reminding someone that you’re there for them whenever they need you — whether that’s in the form of help with a small task or someone to call in a crisis — can be so essential to saving a life.